PyConPL/Book/2014/Journey_to_the_center_of_the_the_asynchronous_world/text.md

 * `send()` - sends value to `yield` statement making it produce value instead of emitting.
 Remember to call `next()` beforehand.
-* `close()` - closing generator is a way to inform it that it should finish his work.
-It generates `GeneartorExit` exception upon calling `yield` statement.
+* `close()` - closing generator is a way to inform it that it should finish its work.
+It generates `GeneratorExit` exception upon calling `yield` statement.
 * `throw()` - gives you the opportunity to send an error to generator upon call to `yield` statement.